 Te Iho Whenua – the connection between people and the earth.
 Our name in te reo Māori is derived from an important tikanga (custom).
 The identity it suggests, speaks of the pivotal relationship between people and the earth (Papatūānuku).
 Traditionally, it has been common to bury or return the placenta (whenua) of a newborn child to Papatūānuku, thereby connecting the child with the land (also ‘whenua’).
 This practice is known as iho whenua and is central to the concept of being tangata whenua (people of the land).
-For us as a Department of Geography, the name Te Iho Whenua symbolises our focus on the interwoven human and physical processes that together constitute the environment.
+For us as the School of Geography, the name Te Iho Whenua symbolises our focus on the interwoven human and physical processes that together constitute the environment.

 If you would like to understand 'the big picture', then geography has a lot to offer you.

 The School of Geography encourages study at postgraduate level and has staff and facilities to support advanced research in a number of fields.

 Research in the School of Geography reflects the specific interests of staff and their graduate students.
 The mix of interests is, of course, dynamic.